autoplot/documentation/javadoc/org/autoplot/dom/Column.md

-# org.autoplot.dom.ColumnRepresents a horizontal position on the page.
-Columns are specified
+# org.autoplot.dom.Column

- relative to a parent, which can be the canvas or another column.
+Represents a horizontal position on the page.
+Columns are specified relative to a parent, which can be the canvas or another column.

-Column( )
+# Column( )

 ***